 So, without notice your air conditioner needs repair at your Daytona Beach home and you don’t know what that entails.
 It’s daunting enough to let an A/C system repair technician into your home, but then to wonder what they’re going to do tends to add another level of anxiety.
 Not to worry!
-All American Air Service Experts Heating & Air Conditioning is here to fill you in on the general AC repair process so you’ll be ready when an expert A/C system service technician needs to visit your home.
+All American Air Service Experts is here to fill you in on the general AC repair process so you’ll be ready when an expert A/C system service technician needs to visit your home.

 AC Repair Starts Simple

 When the technician comes to your home, they should initially request to check your thermostat.
 It might sound silly, but they need to check it to confirm that it’s not just a thermostat settings problem.
 The technician will confirm the thermostat is set to cool and then lower the temperature to see if that will trigger the air conditioner.
 A faulty or improperly connected wire could be the culprit that’s preventing you from having a comfortable home.

 If this doesn’t fix the problem, the technician may need to look at your circuit breaker box.
 They will probably set the circuit switches to off and then back to on to see if that activates the AC.

 The technician will then probably ask to see the AC system.
 Same as a doctor, the technician will commence their trial and error testing process.
 There are several factors that could be the reason for an A/C system that isn’t functioning properly, and it’s up the repairman to explore all the possible sources starting from the most frequent issues to the least.
 This process could take anywhere from five minutes to sixty, and sometimes longer.